Exit polls suggest a big win by South Korea’s liberal opposition parties in parliamentary election

 The polls suggested the ruling People Power Party and its satellite party were projected to win 85-105 seats.

+He has pushed hard to boost cooperation with the U.S. and Japan as a way to address a mix of tough security and economic challenges.
+But Yoon has been grappling with low approval ratings at home and a liberal opposition-controlled parliament that has limited his major policy platforms.

-Regardless of the results, Yoon will stay in power, but if his party fails to regain a parliamentary majority it could set back Yoon’s agenda and further intensify conservative-liberal fighting.
+Regardless of the results, Yoon will stay in power and his major foreign policies will likely be unchanged.
+But the ruling party’s big election defeat could set back Yoon’s domestic agenda and leave him facing intensifying political offensive by his liberal opponents.

-“What would matter to the People Power Party is whether it can become the biggest party or the second biggest party,” said Choi Jin, director of the Seoul-based Institute of Presidential Leadership.
-“If his party loses the election, Yoon will find it difficult to move forward even a single step on state affairs.”
+If the opposition parties garner combined 200 seats — two-thirds of the 300 parliamentary seats at stake — or more, they will have legislative powers to pass bills vetoed by a president and can even impeach him.

+“We did our best to do politics that follow public sentiments, but results of exit polls are disappointing,” ruling party Han Dong-hoon said in televised comments.
+“We’ll watch ballot counting to the end.”

+After looking at TV broadcasts showing results of the exit polls together, Democratic Party members cheered and clapped their hands.
+“We’ll humbly watch the people’s choices to the end.
+Thanks much!” party leader Lee Jae-myung told reporters.

 Of the 300 seats, 254 will be elected through direct votes in local districts, and the other 46 to the parties according to their proportion of the vote.
-Election observers say candidates in about 50 to 55 local districts are in neck-and-neck races.
+The final voter turnout for South Korea's 44 million eligible voters was tentatively estimated at 67%, the highest for a parliamentary election since 1992, according to the National Election Commission.

-In the months ahead of the election, the conservatives supporting Yoon and their liberal rivals exchanged toxic rhetoric and mudslinging.
-The conservative-liberal division deepened during the 2022 presidential election, during which Yoon and his main rival Lee Jae-myung spent months demonizing each other.
-Yoon eventually beat Lee by the narrowest margin ever for a Korean presidential candidate.
+Ahead of the election, the conservatives and their liberal rivals exchanged toxic rhetoric and mudslinging.
+Their mutual contempt deepened during the 2022 presidential election, during which Yoon and Lee, then the Democratic Party candidate, spent months demonizing each other.
+Yoon eventually beat Lee in the country's most closely fought presidential contest.

-Lee, now the chairman of the opposition Democratic Party, is a harsh critic of Yoon's policies and is eying another presidential bid.
-He faces an array of corruption investigations that he argues are politically motivated and pushed by by Yoon's government.
+Lee is now a harsh critic of Yoon's policies and is eying another presidential bid.
+His main potential conservative rival in the next presidential race is Han, an ally of Yoon who served as his justice minister.
+Lee faces an array of corruption investigations that he argues are politically motivated and pushed by by Yoon's government.

 There was a brief soul-searching about South Korea's divisive politics after Lee was stabbed in the neck in January by a man who, according to police, tried to kill Lee to prevent him from becoming president.
 But as the parliamentary election approached, the rival parties began churning out abusive rhetoric and crude insults against each other.

-Ruling party leader Han Dong-hoon called Lee “a criminal” and labeled his past comments as “trash.”
+During the election campaigning, Han called Lee “a criminal” and labeled his past comments as “trash.”
 Lee’s party spokesperson described Han’s mouth as a “trash bin.”
 Han accused Lee of using a sexist remark against a female ruling party candidate.

-During one of his final campaign events on Tuesday, Han argued that giving too many seats to Lee’s Democratic Party will throw South Korea into political turmoil.
-“Tomorrow’s 12 hours will determine whether the Republic of Korea will plunge into shocking chaos and despair or overcome a crisis,” Han said, using South Korea’s official name.

-Speaking ahead of his corruption trial at a Seoul court, Lee urged voters to punish the Yoon government, which he said has used prosecutors to suppress opponents.
-“I earnestly ask you to hand out your judgement on a government that betrays and goes against the people,” Lee said.

 Chung Jin-young, a former dean of the Graduate School of Pan-Pacific International Studies at Kyung Hee University, predicted that the opposition parties could win a combined 150-180 seats.